manojkothakota/MTO_GENERATOR/README.md

 job-based contract** (`POST /api/upload` → `{job_id}`, then
-`GET /api/mto/{job_id}`) but run the pipeline **synchronously inside** `POST /api/upload` rather than spinning up a background worker — a single Gemini call takes a few seconds, so a queue wasn't worth the complexity for this assessment.
+`GET /api/mto/{job_id}`) but run the pipeline **synchronously inside** `POST /api/upload` rather than spinning up a background worker — a single Groq call takes a few seconds, so a queue wasn't worth the complexity for this assessment.
 The job is already `done` by the time `/api/upload` returns.
 This keeps the frontend contract stable and forward-compatible: if extraction moved to a background task (e.g. Celery/RQ or FastAPI